14 May What are Hooded Upper Eyelids? – Causes & Options

 Lifestyle factors

 Lifestyle factors such as sun exposure, smoking, excessive use of alcohol, and poor nutrition can also contribute to the development of hooded upper eyelids.
-Sun damage can cause the skin to lose elasticity and firmness, while smoking can accelerate the ageing process and contribute to sagging skin.
+Sun damage can cause the skin to lose elasticity and firmness, while smoking can accelerate the ageing process and contribute to skin ptosis.
 A diet lacking in essential nutrients can also affect the skin’s health and contribute to premature ageing.

 Download Dr Watts’ Ultimate Guide to Blepharoplasty

-If you’re looking for non-surgical remedies for hooded upper eyelids, there are several options available.
-These remedies can help reduce the appearance of hooding and give your eyes a more refreshed look.
-Here are some of the most effective non-surgical remedies for hooded upper eyelids:
+If you’re looking for non-surgical options for hooded upper eyelids, there are several options available.
+These options can help reduce the appearance of hooding and give your eyes a more refreshed look.
+Here are some non-surgical options for hooded upper eyelids:

 Eye creams

-Anti-wrinkle injections are a popular cosmetic treatment that can help reduce the appearance of hooded upper eyelids.
-Anti-wrinkle substances work by relaxing the muscles that cause the eyelids to droop, giving the eyes a more lifted and refreshed appearance.
-The effects of anti-wrinkle injections usually last for several months, making it a popular choice for those who want a non-surgical solution to hooded upper eyelids.
+Wrinkle Treatments are a popular cosmetic treatment that can help reduce the appearance of hooded upper eyelids.
+The treatment works by relaxing the muscles that cause the eyelids to drop, giving the eyes a more lifted and refreshed appearance.
+The effects of wrinkle treatments usually last for several months and will need to be repeated to maintain the results.

 Laser resurfacing

-Laser resurfacing is a non-invasive surgical option for hooded upper eyelids.
-This procedure involves using a laser to remove the top layer of skin on the eyelids, promoting the growth of new, healthy skin.
+Laser resurfacing is a non-invasive option for hooded upper eyelids.
+This procedure involves using a laser to remove the top layer of skin on the eyelids, promoting the growth of new skin.
 Laser resurfacing can help tighten and firm the skin around the eyes, giving them a more refreshed appearance.

-Eyelid fillers are a non-surgical treatment option that can provide a temporary solution for individuals seeking to correct hooded eyes.
-This minimally invasive procedure involves injecting dermal fillers, such as hyaluronic acid, into targeted areas around the eyelids to add volume and support to the skin.
-By carefully placing the filler, a skilled practitioner may be able to create a subtle lift to the upper eyelid, reducing the appearance of hooding and restoring a more rejuvenated look.
-Although the results are not as long-lasting as surgical interventions like blepharoplasty, eyelid fillers can be an effective option for those who prefer a less invasive approach with minimal downtime.
+Eyelid volumising treatments are a non-surgical option that can provide a temporary change for individuals seeking to alleviate hooded eyes.
+This treatment involves injecting a substance into targeted areas around the eyelids to add volume and support to the skin.
+By strategically placing the substance, a skilled practitioner may be able to subtly lift the upper eyelid, reducing the appearance of hooding to help refresh the patients appearance.
+Although the results are not as long-lasting as surgical interventions like blepharoplasty, eyelid volumising treatments can be an effective option for those who prefer a less invasive approach.

 Surgical Options for Hooded Upper Eyelids

-If non-surgical remedies aren’t providing the results you’re looking for, there are several surgical options available for hooded upper eyelids.
+If non-surgical options aren’t providing the results you’re looking for, there are several surgical options available for hooded upper eyelids.
 These procedures can help lift and tighten the skin around the eyes, giving you a more refreshed appearance.
-Here are some of the most common surgical options for hooded upper eyelids:
+Here are some surgical options for hooded upper eyelids:

 Blepharoplasty